Rusal plans further lawsuit against Potanin over Nornickel pact

 Rusal wishes to "bring certain further claims" against Potanin and his affiliate Whiteleave Holdings Ltd that are not covered by a lawsuit filed in London's High Court on Oct.
 21, according to a court order dated March 21 and seen by Reuters.

-Rusal was not immediately available for comment, but previously said its legal action was to protect the interests of Nornickel's shareholders.
-Potanin holds a 36% stake, while Rusal holds 26%.
+Rusal declined to comment, but previously said its legal action was to protect the interests of Nornickel's shareholders.
+Potanin holds a 37% stake, while Rusal holds 26%.

-Potanin and Nornickel did not immediately respond to a request for comment.
+"Lawyers on the case are waiting for their licence as they are preparing to litigate," Potanin's Interros holding company said in an emailed statement.

-Two of Russia's most powerful businessmen, their dispute dates back to 2008, when Rusal bought its stake in Nornickel and Potanin opposed attempts by Deripaska to merge the two companies.
+Nornickel has not been directly targeted by Western sanctions, but Britain and the U.S. have placed sanctions on Potanin.

 The deal, which was due to expire at the end of 2022, resolved a disagreement over how much profit should be returned to investors and how much should be invested in Nornickel.